LIGO Detection Statistics

 LIGO is detecting the wave from a terrestrial source and not from a distant astrophysical source as claimed.

-On November 10 I predicted gravitational wave detections in a 5-day span based on a full moon and 2 wave detections followed in the next 7 hours, confirming a wave from a moon event is detected as a gravitational wave by LIGO.
+On November 10 I predicted a gravitational wave detection based on a full moon and 2 detections followed in the next 7 hours, confirming a wave from a moon event is detected as a gravitational wave by LIGO.